qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

 #.
 These "originals" are then copied by the script to the :file:`i18n` folders for
    other languages.
 #.
 The sentences in the :file:`.po` files are pushed to Transifex and made
-   available for translators who can begin to translate from english to their language with the editor.
+   available for translators who can begin to translate from English to their language with the editor.
 #.
 At the end of the day, a script pulls back all validated translations
 #.
 At the next build of the documentation (which occurs at least once a day), a
    script reuses the sentences to create translated output
 #.
 When afterwards an :file:`.rst` document is updated a new :file:`.po` file is
-   created in the english part.
+   created in the English part.
 The contents of this new file will be merged with already existing :file:`.po` files for each language.
 This means that when a new line is added to an :file:`.rst` document that was already translated, only the new/updated sentences are added in the translated